 Strengths (+) and weaknesses (-)

 (+) Stable and reliable public institutions

 Governance, rule of law and transparency indicators confirm the stability of the government.
 There is a strong motivation across all political parties to pursue fiscal consolidation.
-The central bank is highly credible in its inflation mandate and its supervisory role.
+The central bank is independent and highly credible in its inflation mandate and its supervisory role.